PowerClerk Support Center

 Figure 8: Automation Call Connection Action Rule

-Clean Power Research will maintain input- and output logs for any request issued by a Web Adapter created in Connections.
-Please note that the Web Adapter testing dialog and Support Email Alias (with a valid email address) will provide the means to troubleshoot common connectivity issues and exceptions, such as:
+Clean Power Research will maintain input- and output logs for any request issued by a Web Connector created in Connections.
+Please note that the Web Connector testing dialog and Support Email Alias (with a valid email address) will provide the means to troubleshoot common connectivity issues and exceptions, such as:

 1. The remote server returned an error: (401) Unauthorized. – Root Cause: The credentials in the connectivity configuration dialog are invalid and need to be corrected or the utility-specific web service does not recognize the credentials as valid any longer.